How to Calculate the Size of a Stop Loss When Trading

-Day traders should always use a stop loss order on their trades.
+As a day trader, you should always use a stop loss order on your trades.
 Barring slippage, the stop loss lets you know how much you stand to lose on a given trade.
-Since you will be using a stop loss as a day trader, the next step is learning how to calculate your stop loss, and determining where your stop loss order will go.
+Once you start using stop-loss orders, you'll need to learn how to calculate your stop loss and determine exactly where your stop loss order will go.

 Correctly Placing a Stop Loss

-Place a stop loss at a location, where if hit, lets you know you are wrong about the direction of the market.
+A good stop-loss strategy involves placing your stop loss at a location, where if hit, will let you know you were wrong about the direction of the market.

-As a general guideline, when you are buying, place a stop loss below a recent price bar low.
-Which price bar you select to place your stop loss below will vary by strategy, but this is a logical stop loss location because the price bounced off that low.
-If the price moves below the low again you may be wrong about the price going up, and therefore it is time to exit the trade.
+As a general guideline, when you buy stock, place your stop loss price below a recent price bar low.
+Which price bar you select to place your stop loss below will vary by strategy, but this makes a logical stop loss location, because the price bounced off that low point.
+If the price moves below the low again, you may be wrong about the price going up, and you'll know it's time to exit the trade.
 Figure 1 (click to open) shows examples of this tactic.

 As a general guideline, when you are short selling, place a stop loss above a recent price bar high.

-Your stop loss can be calculated in two different way: cents/ticks/pips at risk, and account-dollars at risk.
-Account-dollars at risk is a much more important calculation because that lets you know how much of your account is at risk on the trade.
+Your stop loss placement can be calculated in two different ways: cents/ticks/pips at risk, and account-dollars at risk.
+Account-dollars at risk provides much more important information because it lets you know how much of your account you have at risk on the trade.

-Cents/pips/ticks at risk is also important but is more relevant for simply relaying information.
-For example, my stop is at X and long entry is Y, so the difference is Y minus X = cents/ticks/pips at risk.
-If you buy a stock at $10.05, and place a stop loss at $9.99, then you have six cents at risk (per share you own).
+Cents/pips/ticks at risk is also important but works better for simply relaying information.
+For example, your stop is at X and long entry is Y, so you would calculate the difference as follows:

-This is useful if you are just letting someone know where your orders are, or letting them know how far your stop loss is from your entry price.
-It does not tell you (or someone else) how much of your account you are risking on the trade, though.
+This helps if you just want to let someone know where your orders are, or let them know how far your stop loss is from your entry price.
+It does not tell you (or someone else) how much of your account you have at risk on the trade, though.

 To calculate how many dollars of your account you have at risk, you need to know the cents/ticks/pips at risk, and also your position size.
-In the stock example, there is $0.06 of risk per share.
-If your position size is 1000 shares, then you are risking $0.06 x 1000 shares = $60 on the trade (plus commissions).
+In the stock example, you have $0.06 of risk per share.
+If you have a position size of 1,000 shares, then you are risking $0.06 x 1000 shares = $60 on the trade (plus commissions).

-For the EUR/USD example, you are risking 6 pips, and if you have a 5 mini lot position, your dollar risk is calculated as: pips at risk X pip value X position size = 6 x $1 x 5 = $30 (plus commission, if applicable).
+For the EUR/USD example, you are risking 6 pips, and if you have a 5 mini lot position, calculate your dollar risk as:

-Your dollar risk in a futures position is calculated the same as a forex trade, except instead of pip value we will use tick value.
+Your dollar risk in a futures position is calculated the same as a forex trade, except instead of pip value you would use a tick value.
 If you buy the Emini S&P 500 (ES) at 1254.25 and a place a stop loss at 1253, you are risking 5 ticks, and each tick is worth $12.50.
-If you buy 3 contracts, your dollar risk is: 5 ticks X $12.50 X 3 contracts = $187.50 (plus commissions).
+If you buy 3 contracts, you would calculate your dollar risk as follows:

 Control Your Account Risk

-To take this a step further, the amount of dollars you are risking should only be a small portion of your account.
-Typically, the amount we are risking should be below 2% of our account balance, and ideally below 1%.
+The number of dollars you have at risk should represent only a small portion of your total trading account.
+Typically, the amount you risk should be below 2 percent of your account balance, and ideally below 1 percent.

-Take the example or our forex trader, using a 6 pip stop loss and trading 5 mini lots, which results in a risk of $30 for the trade.
-If risking 1%, that means she is risking 1/100 of her account.
-Therefore, how big should her account be if she is willing to risk $30 on a trade? $30 x 100 = $3000.
-To risk $30 on the trade, the trader should have at least $3000 in their account to keep the risk to the account very low.
+For example, say a forex trader places a 6-pip stop loss order and trades 5 mini lots, which results in a risk of $30 for the trade.
+If risking 1 percent, that means she has risked 1/100 of her account.
+Therefore, how big should her account be if she is willing to risk $30 on a trade?
+You would calculate this as $30 x 100 = $3,000.
+To risk $30 on the trade, the trader should have at least $3,000 in her account to keep the risk to her account at a minimum.

 Quickly work the other way to see how much you can risk per trade.
-If you have a $5000 account you can risk $5000 / 100 = $50 per trade.
-If your account is $30,000 you can risk up to $300 per trade, but may opt to risk even less than that.
+If you have a $5,000 account you can risk $5,000 / 100 = $50 per trade.
+If you have an account balance of $30,000, you can risk up to $300 per trade but may opt to risk even less than that.